awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `24`
 Default value on Linux: `24`
 Default value on Windows: `24`
 Determines the number of rotated log files to keep\.
-Older log files are deleted once this limit is reached\.
+Older log files are deleted after this limit is reached\.

 `ECS_ENABLE_AWSLOGS_EXECUTIONROLE_OVERRIDE`
 Example values: `true`
 Default value on Linux: *see description below*
 Default value on Windows: `false`
 Whether to enable the `awslogs` log driver to authenticate using the task execution IAM role\.
 This parameter must be `true` to use the `awslogs` log driver in a task that also has a task execution IAM role specified\.
 When using the Amazon ECS\-optimized AMI with version 1\.16\.0\-1 or later of the `ecs-init` package, the default value of `true` is used\.
 When using older versions of the `ecs-init` package, the default value of `false` is used\.

+`ECS_PULL_DEPENDENT_CONTAINERS_UPFRONT`
+Example values: `true` \| `false`
+Default value on Linux: `false`
+Default value on Windows: `false`
+Whether to pull images for containers with dependencies before the `dependsOn` condition has been satisfied\.

 ## Storing Container Instance Configuration in Amazon S3<a name="ecs-config-s3"></a>